Head Injury in Children

 Head injury can be prevented in ways such as:

-- Working to ensure safe playing environments for children
+- Work to ensure safe playing environments for children.

-- Making sure children wear helmets while playing sports, riding bikes, roller skating, skateboarding, or skiing
+- Make sure children always wear the correct helmet while playing sports, riding bikes, roller skating, skateboarding, or skiing.

 When should I call my child’s healthcare provider?